SUPERFAMILY 1.73 HMM library and genome assignments server

 Internal database links

-Alignments of sequences to 14 models in this superfamily are available by clicking on the superfamily level 'Alignments' icon above.
-PDB sequences less than 40% identical are shown by default, but any other sequences may be aligned.
-Select PDB sequences, genome sequences, or paste in or upload your own.
+Alignments of sequences to 39 models in this superfamily are available by clicking on the 'Alignments' icon above.
+PDB sequences less than 40% identical are shown by default, but any other sequence(s) may be aligned.
+Select PDB sequences, genome sequences, or paste in or upload your own sequences.

-It is possible to browse and view the proteins in the genomes which have different combinations of domains including a Sialidases domain.
-Click on the 'Domain Combinations' icon.
+Browse and view proteins in genomes which have different domain combinations including a Sialidases domain.

-There are 14 hidden Markov models representing the Sialidases superfamily.
-Information on how the models are built, and plots showing hydrophobicity, match emmission probabilities and insertion/deletion probabilities can be viewed by clicking on the icon above.
+There are 39 hidden Markov models representing the Sialidases superfamily.
+Information on how the models are built, and plots showing hydrophobicity, match emmission probabilities and insertion/deletion probabilities can be inspected.